 I am Rosemary Liven and injustice drives me to action.
 Growing up in Touth Africa I congressed Apathesis significe and because out the wind of the congress of the property of armital.
 I am afterwined to succost all fiven plening that are disade-unstaged.
 Non-insist or student improved in the subset improved in software designation of a Maximita Commission as a rise provent according to establishment of a Maximita Commission as a rise provent in secondistion on the design.
-I am standing in the Dimission Ward as an American Justice Testy endough of ambidies and decided, with people of the Testy subset of American, prestrict, and endough a manifest of the Commission and endough and provinces.
-My focus is no preserving, restricting and enhancing meaning nonostration and reproved a Council as a few of the commission Directally community with integrity and transparency
+I am standing in the Dimission Ward as an American Justice Testy endough of ambidies and decided, with people of the Testy subset of American, prestrict, and endough a manifest of the control of the commission of the com Directally community with integrity and transparency